Dispersal-Niche Continuum Index (DNCI) Functions

 : A vector indicating the group assignments for each data point.output_file::String="clusters.svg"

 : The filename for the output SVG visualization.
-Default is "clusters.svg".
+Default is "groups.svg".

 Returns